Commission Your Very Own Unique Artwork!

 I will be setting aside time to produce initial sketches which takes me away from other areas of my business which earn me money so it is only sensible that I make sure that people are serious about their request.

-The initial deposit I ask for before I start a commission is £100 - this is paid before I start to produce initial sketches and is non-refundable.
+The initial deposit I ask for before I start a commission is dependent on the size of the commission but will never be more than 50% of the total fee - this is paid before I start to produce initial sketches and is non-refundable.

 When and how do I pay for my completed painting?

 Your completed commission painting needs to be paid for in full before it is shipped.